Dunson/QuickLinx/README.md

 QuickLinx is a specialized tool designed to increase efficiency when managing RSLinx Classic ethernet driver configurations.

 QuickLinx provides a safe, intuitive interface for:
-* Exporting existing RSLinx driver configurations into a CSV format
+* Exporting existing RSLinx driver configurations into a CSV file
-* Importing new configuration files from a CSV format
+* Importing new configuration files from a CSV file
 * Merging imported drivers with the current configuration
 * Overwriting configurations entirely when needed